Earth’s Greatest Wildlife Destination

-- Begin your journey early on our Falkland Islands extension from October 14 to 23, 2021.
-Visit three different islands, the best of Patagonia and Antarctica combined into one tour, to see penguins, albatross, seals, and more.
+- Begin your journey early on our Falkland Islands extension from October 13 to 22, 2022.
+Visit three islands, the best of Patagonia and Antarctica combined into one trip, to see penguins, albatross, seals, and more.

 Ship Info Print Trip Safari Options

 |Oct 21||Arrive in Punta Arenas, Chile from our Chile extension or from home.||Hotel Cabo de Hornos, Punta Arenas, Chile|

 |Oct 22||Fly to Mount Pleasant, Falkland Islands.
 Board the ship from the flight or from our Falkland Islands extension.||On board the Plancius||B, L, D|

 |Oct 23–24||Sail to South Georgia Island.||On board the Plancius||B, L, D|

 |Oct 25–30||Spend six full days landing at our favorite sites in South Georgia.||On board the Plancius||B, L, D|